Matilda (Tillie) Anderson

 She and her sister Mary Ellen appear to have been quite close.
 They were both married in the same year, 1895, apparently to neighboring farmers.
 In 1910 they were living on adjoining farms in Honey Creek Township, Iowa County.
 Ten years later both families were living in Marengo, both on Washington Street, but no next door to each other this time.
 But then Matilda and her husband moved.
 At the time of Mary Ellenís death in 1929 they were living near Ladora, a small town southwest of Marengo.

 Matilda married John Lacher in 1895.
 He was born in Iowa about a month before Matilda and had been living with his parents on a farm in Honey Creek Township.
 Matilda and John lived on a farm there for about 20 years.
 In 1896 they had a daughter, Elsie, and in 1900 a son, Irvan.
 By 1920 Elsie had married but Irvan still lived at home.
 At that time their home was in Marengo where John was working as a teamster doing street work.
 Their next move was to a farm near Ladora in Marengo Township.
-They were living there when John died sometime about 1932.
+They were still living there in 1940.

 In December 1933 Matilda sent Christmas greetings to her brother William from Cedar Bluffs, Nebraska.
 Her oldest brother, Andrew, had a daughter, Marian, living there.
 Perhaps she was spending some time with her niece.

-Matilda died in 1947.
-Both John and Matilda are buried in the IOOF Cemetery at Marengo in the Anderson family plot, which is unmarked and unrecorded at this time.
+John died in 1946 and Matilda died in 1949.
+Both John and Matilda are buried in the IOOF Cemetery at Marengo in the Anderson family plot.